 Adapting to climate change means dealing with its consequences so that it is easier to live with the effect.
 An example is building better flood defences.

 Some climate change is inevitable.
 Even if we were to stop all emissions of greenhouse gases tomorrow, the current concentration of such gases in the atmosphere would go on causing global warming for some time (this is because some greenhouse gases have a long lifetime in the atmosphere.
-If you want to know more, see this table of GHG lifetimes [Source: IPCC]).
+If you want to know more, see this information about the main greenhouse gases [Source: Center for Climate and Energy Solutions.
+Opens in a new tab]).

 Both mitigation and adaptation are important.
 The first is needed if we want to make the problem less worse, and the second to help us cope better.